 Sneaker caught.
 Flying Greek yogurt.
 Loud plops.
 Girl frantically scurrying around dairy aisle on hands and knees.
 Husband turns corner.
 I KNEW that was you.
 D’OH!

-Anywho, spoon 6oz Greek yogurt into a bowl then add 1/3 cup certified gluten-free old fashioned oats.
+Anyway, spoon the yogurt into a bowl then add 1/3 cup certified gluten-free old fashioned oats.
 Heart-healthy and full of fiber, old fashioned oats provide a nice, chewy texture to these breakfast parfaits.

-Next add 1 teaspoon chia seeds (available at all grocery stores, usually in the “health food” section or bulk bins) and 2 Tablespoons milk – any kind’ll do ya’ – then stir everything together until smooth.
+Next add 1 teaspoon chia seeds (available at all grocery stores, usually in the “health food” section or bulk bins) and 2 Tablespoons milk then stir everything together

-Then add the GOODIES.
-I chose all frozen fruit and berries, but you can use fresh fruit and berries, seeds, nuts – the works.
+Then add 1/2 of 1 cup frozen fruit + berries.
 Frozen fruit works great in these parfaits because they melt in the fridge and create a yummy berry sauce that gets mixed in throughout the entire parfait.
-So yum!
+YUM.

-Top with frozen raspberries next.
-This combo was absolutely delicious, but just use what you like!
+Plus frozen raspberries.
+This combo was absolutely delicious, but again, use what you like.

-Top with the remaining yogurt mixture and berries, then either dine, or stick in the fridge.
-These babies stay good for up to 3 days to grab-and-go in the mornings for a convenient, healthy and filling breakfast!
+Top with the remaining yogurt mixture and berries then stick in the fridge.
+These parfaits stay good for up to 3 days post assembly, so grab and go throughout the week for a convenient, healthy, and filling breakfast.
+Enjoy!